UCAS application process

 As applications are received, members of the admissions team consider them according to criteria set by each department.
 All departments publish admissions statements, which are included in our online course finder entries.

-Following an application, your son/daughter will receive an acknowledgement email and will be updated on the progress of their application while they wait for a decision.
+Following an application, your child/dependant will receive an acknowledgement email and will be updated on the progress of their application while they wait for a decision.

-The University of Bristol receives UK/EU applications on a rolling basis from September to January, and international applications up until June.
-Some applicants will receive a decision very soon after applying, and others may not have one until March; this happens every year and is nothing to worry about.
-Even if your son/daughter receives some decisions months before others, they do not have to decide their firm and insurance choices until they have received all their decisions.
+The University of Bristol receives UK applications on a rolling basis from September to January, and international applications up until June.
+Some applicants will receive a decision very soon after applying, and others may not have one until later; this happens every year and is nothing to worry about.
+Even if your child/dependant receives some decisions months before others, they do not have to decide their firm and insurance choices until they have received all their decisions.